CallmeSoma/week-7-weather-etl-pipeline/README.md

 - **Abuja recorded a temperature of 24.79°C.**
 - **Port Harcourt recorded the lowest temperature** at 23.41°C.
 - **Port Harcourt had the highest humidity** at 92%.
-- **Lagos and Port Harcourt recorded cloudy conditions**, while Abuja recorded cloudy conditions.
+- **Lagos and Port Harcourt recorded cloudy conditions**, while Abuja recorded rainy condition.